- Accessing Your Course

 - be a high school graduate, have a GED certificate, or a letter of endorsement from your supervisor and administrator

-- be endorsed by the administrator of the facility and the registered dietitian who will act as your preceptor
+- be endorsed by the administrator of the facility and the registered dietitian who will act as your preceptor, and receive preceptor materials online

 - have access to your own personal email address that you check and read frequently